Stable pairs on nodal K3 fibrations: Introduction

-Let $X$ be a nonsingular projective threefold with $\beta \in H_2(X,\Z)$ and $n\in \Z$.
-The moduli spaces of stable pairs $\pP_n(X,\beta)$ and their invariants were introduced by Pandharipande and Thomas \cite{a17}.
-It parametrizes the pairs $\O_{X}\xrightarrow{s} \F$ where $\F$ is a pure 1-dimensional sheaf on $X$ with $\ch_{2}(\F)=\gamma$ and $\chi(\F)=n$, and the cokernel of $s$ is 0-dimensional.
-They showed that $\pP_n(X,\beta)$ is a locally complete moduli space of complexes in the derived category, and as such they constructed a perfect obstruction theory on $\pP_n(X,\beta)$ (see Theorem \ref{PT}).
-In the case where the virtual dimension of the moduli space is zero, the stable pair invariants $P_{n,\beta}$ are defined by taking the degree of the virtual cycle obtained from this obstruction theory.
+where $F$ is a pure 1-dimensional sheaf on $X$ with $[F]=\beta$ and $\chi(F)=n$, and the cokernel of $s$ is 0-dimensional.
+They constructed a perfect obstruction theory on $\pP_n(X,\beta)$ (see Theorem \ref{PT}) by interpreting it as the moduli space of two term complexes (\ref{two:term}) in the derived category.
+When the virtual dimension of $\pP_n(X, \beta)$ is zero, the stable pair invariant $P_{n,\beta}$ is defined by taking the degree of the virtual cycle obtained from this obstruction theory.